 Location: 550 Bayview Avenue

 As a popular destination for cherry blossom lovers, High Park is one of the largest Toronto parks with 161 hectares (400 acres).
 Here you’ll find a mix of rare plants, natural areas and recreational facilities.
 The park is also home to a wide range of fauna and flora.

 Before High Park became a public park, the land belonged to John George Howard.
-Howard, a British-born architect, taught at the Upper Canada College before becoming the official surveyor and civil engineer for the city.
+Howard, a British-born architect, taught at the Upper Canada College before becoming the city’s official surveyor and civil engineer.
 The park opened to the public in 1876, after Howard donated the land for public use.
 Today, you can check out the Howard House near the zoo, where he lived with his wife.